facebookarchive/Polygames/nix/README.md

 # Polygames for Nix users

-[Nix](https://nixos.org/) is a package manager that can be intalled on any Linux distribution (you just need root permissions to create the `/nix` directory).
+[Nix](https://nixos.org/) is a package manager that can be installed on any Linux distribution (you just need root permissions to create the `/nix` directory).
 Alternatively, NixOS is a Linux distribution based on Nix.